 Chalice of My Blood, of the new and eternal Testament: the Mystery of

 Hic est enim Calix Sanguinis mei, novi et aeterni testamenti: mysterium

 fidei: qui pro vobis et pro multis effundetur in remissionem peccatorum.

 accidents -- the appearance, taste, texture of bread and wine --

 remain, but what looks like "bread" and "wine" are, in substance,

 the Body, Blood, Soul, and Divinity of Christ.
 In other words, outside

 of Eucharistic miracles which have taken place over 2,000 years, what

 and "wine," but what is truly received is Christ and remains

 Christ until and unless the accidents change such that they are no

 longer compatible with the species of "bread" and "wine."
+By this we

-the accidents are no longer recognizable as the accidents of "wine," the
+accidents are no longer recognizable as the accidents of "wine," the

 Sacrament is no longer there.

-Because of the above, it is not okay to refer to the Blessed Sacrament as
+Because of the above, it is not okay to refer to the Blessed Sacrament

-("Host" comes from the Latin word "hostia"
+Blood," "Sacred Host" ("Host" comes from the Latin word "hostia"

 meaning "victim"), etc. The consecrated Hosts and Precious Blood are

 and will remain Christ regardless of the faith of the people in the

 tabernacle or in your mouth or, God forbid, on the floor.
 They are and

 will remain Christ for ten years or a thousand years, as long as the

 accidents of bread and wine remain.

-The Precious Blood is always consumed totally by the priest at the Mass,
+The Precious Blood is always consumed totally by the priest at the

-the people, if present.
+others to the people, if present.
 Remaining Hosts are kept in a ciborium inside the tabernacle between Masses,

 and this Divine Presence is signalled to us by the sanctuary

 lamps that burn always outside the tabernacles of our churches and

 invite us to adore Him and be

 in His Presence to pray.

 The effects of receiving the Sacrament are:

-union, by love,
+- union, by love,

 - an increase in

 sanctifying grace in the soul when received by a "living member of the

 Church" (i.e., one who is in a state of grace)

 - the blotting out

 venial sin and preserving the soul from mortal sin, in proportion to

 - the rewards

 The proper way

-to receive the Blessed Eucharist at the altar rail at Mass is to kneel and
+to receive the Blessed Eucharist at the altar rail at Mass is to kneel

-the rail in either case).
+the cloth or the rail in either case).
 An acolyte or altar boy will

 hold a paten underneath your chin so that no precious particles will

 fall to the floor.
 The priest will bless you by making a Sign of the

 Sacrament on your tongue, all while saying these words:

 nostri Jesu Christi custódiat ánimam tuam in vitam æternam.
+Amen.

 May the Body of